Office: Library 60

-Amy has a Master of Library Science degree from Indiana University, an MS in music literature from the University of South Dakota, and a BS in music education from Tennessee Technological University.
+Amy has a Master of Library and Information Science degree from Indiana University, an MS in Music Literature from the University of South Dakota, and a BS in Music Education from Tennessee Technological University.
 Her master's thesis, "Transverse Flutes by London Makers, 1750-1900" led to a passion for playing the wooden flute, and that is what she is often doing when not working at the library!

 O’Rourke’s Feast.
 O’Rourke’s Feast.
 New Folk Records.
 CD.
 2014.
 See more information.

 Kreitzer, Amy.
 “Sweet Harmonies from Little Wooden Boxes: Mandolin Playing in Minneapolis and St. Paul.
 Minnesota History 75 (Spring 2001):218-235.

 Kreitzer, Amy.
 "Serial Numbers and Hallmarks on Flutes from the Workshop of Monzani & Hill."
 The Galpin Society Journal 48 (March 1995):168-180.

 Shaw, Amy.
 “Vitality, Life, Soul: Building Up a Town with a Fiddle.”
 Paper presented at the biennial meeting of the Norwegian-American Historical Association, Northfield, Minnesota, October 29, 2016.

 Shaw, Amy.
 “It really was a WOODwind: The story of the flute from 1550-1850,” Twin Cities Early Music Festival, Minneapolis, MN, 15 August 2015.

 Shaw, Amy.
 “Winds of Change II,” a lecture recital presented at the National Music Museum, Vermillion, South Dakota, 25 April 2014.

 Shaw, Amy.
 “Winds of Change,” a lecture recital presented at the National Music Museum, Vermillion, South Dakota, 5 April 2013.